How Do I Design Videos That Students Want to Watch?

-It is beneficial to add some “face time” to your asynchronous online course.
-Video humanizes the online learning experience by letting students know their instructor as a real person.
-The instructor’s presence through video has been positively linked to increased retention, motivation and learning in online courses (Grave, 2019).
-Video lectures can be a powerful pedagogical tool to help you deliver course content online.
-They can also help develop and cultivate positive teacher-student relationships, boost students’ motivation, and support students’ success.
+Videos can be very helpful teaching tools whether you are teaching in person, fully online, or somewhere in between.
+Videos can provide more opportunities for students to see their instructors as real people.
+In fact, showing an instructor’s presence through video has been positively linked to increased retention, motivation and learning in online courses (Grave, 2019).
+Video lectures can also be a powerful pedagogical tool to help you deliver course content online.
+They can also help you develop and cultivate positive teacher-student relationships, boost students’ motivation, and support students’ success.
 You can use the videos you create to connect with your students, communicate with them, teach them, and engage them (Costa, 2020).

 The most common forms of recorded lecture videos involve talking through a short set of slides or speaking directly to a webcam.
 When you create your lecture videos, consider the following tips.

 STRATEGIES & EXAMPLES

 Keep it short (~5-10 minutes).
 To help your students focus on important ideas and concepts of your lectures, break them into short sections.
 Mini-lectures reduce the cognitive load of your students, are easier to remember, and make it easier for students to retrieve specific information at a later time.
 Short videos are also easier to update and re-record, if needed.

 Make it relevant.
 Lecture videos should provide students with something that the readings or their textbook cannot.
 Provide real life examples, inspire students to further explore key concepts, or focus your video on problems or concepts that your students may be struggling with in your course.
 If every video your students watch helps them solve a problem or complete a homework assignment, they will keep watching.